smart-data-lake/getting-started/presentation/lecture_notes.md

 > </details>

-When you now look at data/btl-distances, you will only see an updated partition estdepartureairport=LSZB and in the logs you find: `start writing to DataObject~btl-distances, partitionValues estdepartureairport=LSZB [exec-compute-distances]`)
+When you now look at data/btl_distances, you will only see an updated partition estdepartureairport=LSZB and in the logs you find: `start writing to DataObject~btl_distances, partitionValues estdepartureairport=LSZB [exec-compute-distances]`)

 Working with partitions forces to create the whole data pipeline around them -> **everything needs to be partitioned** by that key.
 The trend goes towards incremental processing (see next chapter).